(KFVS) - Many parts of the Heartland experienced devastating flooding.

 Don’t forget about your pets.
 See what you might need here.

-Because of the flooding, MoDOT is reminding people that floodwaters may be deeper that they appear and hide other hazards such as sharp objects, electrical wires, sewage and chemicals.
+Because of the flooding, MoDOT reminded people that floodwaters may be deeper that they appear and hide other hazards such as sharp objects, electrical wires, sewage and chemicals.

 Some important safety reminders include: